Hawaii wildfires: Residents flee into sea to escape blazes

 The Lahaina fire is one of at least seven ongoing in Hawaii.

-A local affiliate of CBS News, the BBC's US partner, reported that dozens of homes and businesses have been destroyed in the city of about 13,000 people on the western part of the island of Maui.
+A local affiliate of CBS News, the BBC's US partner, reported that dozens of homes and businesses have been destroyed in the city of about 13,000 people on the western part of the island of Maui, the second largest and third most populated island in the state.

 According to the US Coast Guard, 12 people were rescued after fleeing into the ocean to escape the fire.